 Discussion of pros and cons

 Material hardship is not the only cause for unhappiness and distress for unemployed people.
 The misery of involuntary unemployment is a result of an individual being deprived of the more latent, non-monetary benefits of employment, such as the social interaction, daily routine, sense of self-respect, and social identity , .
 The unemployed may have more leisure time at their disposal but they cannot enjoy this free time in the same way employed people do because of these deprivations .
-This means that the way in which we experience leisure is context-dependent and that, as a result, simply comparing leisure time between those who are employed versus those who are unemployed, even after controlling for the loss of income, does not allow an understanding of the differences in feelings of identity and well-being between those groups, even if more leisure time may be considered beneficial in both situations.
+This means that the way in which leisure is experienced is context-dependent and that, as a result, simply comparing leisure time between those who are employed versus those who are unemployed, even after controlling for the loss of income, does not allow an understanding of the differences in feelings of identity and well-being between those groups, even if more leisure time may be considered beneficial in both situations.

 Beside these psychological costs, there is another explanation for why life satisfaction is so low for the unemployed compared to the employed.
 The difference reflects the expectation of lower income in the future and the increased volatility of future income.
 Indeed, people's previous experience of unemployment and the subjective interpretations of their employment history deteriorate their perceived future labor market prospects.
 This anticipated reduction in future income reduces current life satisfaction , .